stevebuik/om-next-ideas/README.md

 ## Questions that need answers

 - how to stop ident removal from [:ui :dirty] from re-rendering all people. ideally none should re-render.
+    - it could be from the remote response update, not the removal of dirty flags
 - how to stop Cursive from opening source files from resource dir
 - will norm/denorm fns work for all query results?